t-abbott/lin-kernighan/doc/notes.md

 $O(n^4)$ for \textsc{4Opt},
 and so on until we reach $O(n^n)$ (or $O(n!)$) for \textsc{NOpt}.
-Since the n-optimal algorithm gives us a tour where we can't rearrange any cities to improve it's cost it should return the optimal solution to a TSP, but this comes at the cost of brute-forcing all possible permutations of cities, which has time complexity $O(n!)$.
+Since the n-optimal algorithm gives us a tour where we can't rearrange any cities to improve its cost it should return the optimal solution to a TSP, but this comes at the cost of brute-forcing all possible permutations of cities, which has time complexity $O(n!)$.